 - 5. Community Health Services Fund 395 revenues are being negatively impacted by COVID-19, especially in school-based medical and dental clinics due to the delay of in-person learning in Cincinnati Public Schools (CPS).
 Revenue trends will continue to be closely monitored.
 While Fund 395 is unlikely to meet revenue estimates, some expenditure savings are expected due to the reduction in school-based services.
-If additional Coronavirus Aid, Relief, and Economic Security (CARES) Act funds become available, certain activities may be eligible for reimbursement. - 6.
+If additional Coronavirus Aid, Relief, and Economic Security (CARES) Act or other federal funds become available, certain activities may be eligible for reimbursement. - 6.
 Due to COVID-19, many employers have instituted remote work policies and restaurants and retailers have limited capacity to promote social distancing.
 As a result, parking meter usage is down, which has negatively impacted Parking Meter revenue.
 However, many contractual service expenditures are based on revenue, so less revenue results in lower expenses in some cases.
-The Division of Parking Facilities currently projects a non-personnel savings of \$570,000 This will partially offset the reduction in revenue.
+The Division of Parking Facilities currently projects a non-personnel savings of \$520,000.
+This will partially offset the reduction in revenue.
 The fund will be monitored closely to ensure expenditures do not outpace revenues. - 7.
 The Approved FY 2021 Budget Update included a voluntary Early Retirement Incentive Program (ERIP) designed to reduce the City's workforce and generate long-term personnel savings.
 The budget assumed certain position vacancy savings and lump sum payment needs for departments with employees eligible to elect ERIP.
-The employee signup window is closed and a reconciliation of these savings and needs is required to realign resources between departments.
-Mid-year appropriation adjustment Ordinance #0030-2021 was passed on February 3, 2021 to reconcile the savings and needs.
+The employee signup window is closed and a reconciliation of these savings and needs was required to realign resources between departments.
+Mid-year appropriation adjustment Ordinance No. 0030-2021 was passed on February 3, 2021 to reconcile the savings and needs.
 The program did result in net savings of \$3.5 million for FY 2021. - 8.
 Certain budgeted reimbursements in various departments cannot be met due to natural turnover as well as turnover related the Early Retirement Incentive Program.
 Additionally, the COVID-19 pandemic has necessitated the suspension or reduction of certain projects and activities that are reimbursable.
-Therefore, a shortfall in personnel and benefits is expected in various departments.
+Therefore, a shortfall in personnel and benefits is expected in various departments. - 9.
+Winter Operations resources are budgeted assuming an average winter.
+Above average snow and ice storms particularly those seen in February may result in a budgetary need for the Department of Public Services.
+Other departments may also have unanticipated costs associated with winter weather mitigation and snow removal.
+Potential shortfalls will be addressed through the Final Adjustment Ordinance.